Azari & III (album): Background

 Azari & III was recorded and mixed at Parkdalian Sound studios in Toronto, and mastered by Noah Mintz at The Lacquer Channel.
 The material was written and produced exclusively by the members of Azari & III.

 The album was released in Japan in July 2011, followed by the international release in August.
 In February 2012, Azari & III was picked by Island Records for the UK re-release.
 In October 2012, the album was released in the USA by Dim Mak Records.

 The album cover presents a giant hand squeezing the world's tallest building, Burj Khalifa in Dubai.
 Zachary Houle of PopMatters interpreted the image as "a female hand clutching a phallic skyscraper" and perceived it as a reference to the cover of The Velvet Underground's album Squeeze.
-The artwork is credited to Guillaume Gilbert.
+The album cover was designed by Drew Heffron, collaging two black and white photographs by his friend, Guillaume Gilbert.

 The first two singles, "Hungry for the Power" and "Reckless (With Your Love)", were released already in autumn 2009.
 November 2010 saw the release of "Indigo" and "Into the Night".
 "Hungry for the Power" and "Reckless (With Your Love)" were re-released in 2011, followed by the release of another single, "Manic", in August.
 In 2012, "Into the Night" was re-released and accompanied by a music video, followed by "Lost in Time" and the re-release of "Indigo" in 2013.